Sansyuh06/Orca/writeup.md

 # Orca: Agentic Stock Analysis & Forecasting
-## Google 5-Day AI Agents Intensive – Capstone Project
+## Google 5-Day AI Agents Intensive  Capstone Project

 ---

-## 📋 Problem Statement — The Challenge We're Solving
+##  Problem Statement  The Challenge We're Solving

 Retail investors today face a **crisis of information overload**.
 The democratization of financial data means that anyone with an internet connection has access to the same raw information as Wall Street professionals: real-time price charts, SEC filings, earnings reports, analyst ratings, and 24/7 news feeds.
 Yet paradoxically, this abundance of data has created a new barrier to entry.

 ### The Core Issues:

-1. **Time Scarcity**: Analyzing a single stock properly requires hours of research—reviewing financial statements, calculating technical indicators, reading analyst reports, and synthesizing conflicting signals.
+1. **Time Scarcity**: Analyzing a single stock properly requires hours of researchreviewing financial statements, calculating technical indicators, reading analyst reports, and synthesizing conflicting signals.
 Most retail investors simply don't have this time.

 2. **Expertise Gap**: Understanding what RSI, MACD, Sharpe ratios, and beta coefficients actually *mean* requires specialized knowledge.
 Traditional tools display these metrics but don't explain their significance in context.